thezeroalpha/vim-schemer/README.md

 I like making my own colorschemes, I don't like dealing with Vim's syntax.
 I wanted something simpler and more intuitive.

-Here are some specific examples from my colorscheme.
+Here are some specific examples from my colorscheme, comparing Schemer syntax and Vim syntax.

 ### Example: incsearch
 Vim colorscheme syntax